 To help prevent the spread of MRSA infections:

 - Wash your hands.
 Use soap and water or an alcohol-based sanitizer.
 Clean your hands before and after playing sports, using shared weight training equipment, and changing a bandage on a wound.

 - Take showers.
 Shower immediately after exercise.
 Don't share items that touch your bare skin — such as bar soap, razors or towels.

-- Wash your uniform.
-Follow the laundering directions on your uniform's label.
+- Wash your clothing and equipment.
+Follow the laundering directions for your workout clothing, uniform and equipment.
 Dry clothes completely in a dryer.
-Wash your uniform after each use.
+Wash your workout clothing and uniform after each use.

-The National Athletic Trainers' Association recommends that suspicious lesions be tested for MRSA and that the athlete not be allowed to return to play until:
+The National Athletic Trainers' Association recommends that skin infections be tested for MRSA, and that an athlete who has MRSA should not be allowed to return to play until: